gap-system/GapWWW/etc/README.server.md

 The server can be reached via SSH:

-    ssh www.gap-system.org
+    ssh www-gap-systems@www-admin11.uni-kl.de

-There is a dedicated user `www-gap-systems` who owns a clone of the GapWWW repository at
+The website is update from a git clone of the website repository at

     /srv/www/www-gap-systems/data/GapWWW

-This clone is owned by use `www-gap-systems` and group `www-gap-systems`.
+This clone is owned by user `www-gap-systems` and group `www-gap-systems`.
 If anything goes wrong with these permissions, they can be fixed via

     chown -R www-gap-systems:www-gap-systems /srv/www/www-gap-systems/data/GapWWW

 ## Automatic updates via webhook

-Whenever a change is pushed to the master branch of the GapWWW repository, GitHub activates a webhook we provide via `webhook.php` at
+Whenever a change is pushed to the `master` branch of the website repository, GitHub activates a webhook we provide via `webhook.php` at
 <https://www.gap-system.org/webhook.php>.

 The crucial bit is at the end of this .php file, where an empty file `/srv/www/www-gap-systems/data/gap-website.trigger` is created.
-This is detected by a systemd unit `~/.config/systemd/user/gap-website.path` (a copy of this file is in the `etc` directory of the GapWWW repository).
+This is detected by a systemd unit `~/.config/systemd/user/gap-website.path` (a copy of this file is in the `etc` directory of the website repository).

-This then triggers `~/.config/systemd/user/gap-website.service` (a copy of this file is in the `etc` directory of the GapWWW repository).
+This then triggers `~/.config/systemd/user/gap-website.service` (a copy of this file is in the `etc` directory of the website repository).

 This finally executes `etc/update.sh`, which runs jekyll.